Battle of the Beanfield: Aftermath and legacy

 Legislation was introduced in the form of the Public Order Act 1986 and later the Criminal Justice Act 1994 that made the travellers' way of life increasingly difficult to sustain.

 Following the events of 1985, the four-mile blockade of Stonehenge was maintained for future summer solstices.
 Consequently, conflict between police and those trying to reach Stonehenge continued to take place every year.
 Neo-druid leader Arthur Uther Pendragon was arrested on each and every summer solstice between 1985 and 1999 whilst trying to access Stonehenge.
 In the summer of 1988 around 130 people were arrested and in 1989 that figure rose to 260.

 For the 1999 summer solstice English Heritage granted "limited access" to Stonehenge to neo-druids.
 This access permission was later rescinded when 200 New Age travellers broke on to the site.
 Twenty people were arrested.

-Despite repeated calls, an inquiry into the events of 1 June 1985 has never been honoured.
+Despite repeated calls, an inquiry into the events of 1 June 1985 has never been carried out.

 In July 2025 entrepreneur Dale Vince, who had been present at the event, called for the forthcoming enquiry into the Battle of Orgreave to be expanded to include the Battle of the Beanfield, expressing the belief that both episodes were part of a plan by Margaret Thatcher to "smash" the miners and travellers, whom she considered to be "enemies of the state".